GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/sql.md

 #### Prerequisites

-In order to use the Spring Boot Starters for Google Cloud SQL, the Google Cloud SQL API must be enabled in your GCP project.
+In order to use the Spring Boot Starters for Google Cloud SQL, the Google Cloud SQL API must be enabled in your Google Cloud project.

 To do that, go to the [API library page](https://console.cloud.google.com/apis/library) of the Google Cloud